electron/electron/docs/api/browser-window.md

 Emitted when the window is closed.
 After you have received this event you should remove the reference to the window and avoid using it any more.

+#### Event: 'query-session-end' _Windows_

+Returns:

+* `event` Event
+* `reasons` string[]

+Emitted when window session is going to end due to force shutdown or machine restart or session log off.
+Calling `event.preventDefault()` will delay system shutdown, however it's not recommended, because it's a good practice to respect user's choice.
+You can use it if user is risking to lose data.

 #### Event: 'session-end' _Windows_

-Emitted when window session is going to end due to force shutdown or machine restart or session log off.
+Returns:

+* `event` Event
+* `reasons` string[]

+Emitted when system is in the process of shutting after successfully handling 'query-session-end' event.

 #### Event: 'unresponsive'